kiwicom/orbit/packages/orbit-design-tokens/docs/SCHEMA.md

 ### Variant

 The `variant` level exists to be able to specify more exact contextual usage.
-In most cases, value of some of supported [variants](#list-of-values-for-variant-attributes) or [palette shades](#list-of-values-for-variant-and-sub-variant-attributes-of-palette-shades) will be used.
+In most cases, the value of some of supported [variants](#list-of-values-for-variant-attributes) or [palette shades](#list-of-values-for-variant-and-sub-variant-attributes-of-palette-shades) are used.

 ### Property (or either sub-variant)

-Following after the `variant` attribute, there is a need to specify either `property` (e.g. `height`) or sometimes allowed sub-variants for some objects.
+Following after the `variant` attribute, there is a need to specify either a `property` (e.g. `height`) or, sometimes, an allowed sub-variant for some Object.
 This is especially handy when the token is more complex and has more specificity, like [additional palette shades](#list-of-values-for-variant-and-sub-variant-attributes-of-palette-shades).

 ## Design token definition types

 Because design tokens are data representation of the visual language, we need to use many types of them.
 All the following types of design tokens have their transformers available either by the default implementation from `style-dictionary` or by custom implementation.
-For more information about the architecture check the [...]() document.
+For more information about the architecture check the [architecture](https://amzn.github.io/style-dictionary/#/architecture).

 – border-radius
 – color